joshhornby/joshhornby.github.io/_posts/2025-06-11-boundaries-over-coordination.md

 Jess Kerr, in her piece ["Better Coordination, or Better Software?"](https://jessitron.com/2021/08/02/better-coordination-or-better-software/){:target="_blank"}, puts it plainly:

-> "When different parts of an organization need to coordinate, it seems like a good idea to help them coordinate smoothly and frequently.
-Don’t.
-Help them coordinate less — more explicitly, less often"
+> "When different parts of an organisation need to coordinate, it seems like a good idea to help them coordinate smoothly and frequently.
+Don't.
+Help them coordinate less - more explicitly, less often"

 We tell ourselves coordination is necessary to keep the system ticking over.
 But more often, it's a tax we pay for missing contracts, leaky abstractions, or responsibilities spread across too many teams.
 Each sync is a signal: there's a boundary that needs reinforcing.